 There are as many as 28 million small businesses in the U.S., and 543,000 are opening every month.
 Those businesses are as diverse as you can imagine, but they do have one thing in common: the need for capital and equipment.
 Loans are popular sources of cash for many small businesses, 23% of which seek loans because of slow sales and 50% of which simply opt to use their personal credit.
 When it comes to equipment, however, options become a little more limited.
 Merchant cash advances, which provide immediate funds in exchange for an interest profit on credit card transactions, aren’t recommended for use on heavy equipment, and few businesses have the cash just laying around.
 Enter heavy equipment loans.

-.
+It can be difficult to decide between commercial equipment financing and leasing.
 Every company is different, as is every situation, and it takes careful consideration to make the right decision.
 Let’s look at both options.

 Leasing Equipment